Entropy bounds and field equations

 \section{$l^*$ for horizons}

 The scale $l^*$ has been considered in the past for conventional matter only \cite{PesB, PesC}.
-The discussion of Section \ref{section2} gives the opportunity to define a value $l^*_H$ for it for horizons.
+The discussion of Section \ref{section2} gives the opportunity of defining a value $l^*_H$ for it for horizons.
 The definition of $l^*$ given in (\ref{l*}) can evidently be put also in the form

 This is the $l^*$ of the matter which is going to be swallowed by a horizon.
-The matter has an entropy content $dS$ in some proper volume $dV_{prop} = A l$ and gives an energy contribution $dE$ to the horizon, which has temperature $T_H$ assigned.
-Now, if we use matter for which the limit $l = l^*$ can be reached, and we choose $l = l^*$, and if we furthermore assume that our choice of the thermodynamic parameters of matter is such that $l = l^*$ is the maximum value allowed for the matter to be swallowed in one bite by the assigned horizon, i.e. $l = \frac{1}{\pi T_H}$, we know that in (\ref{end}) the equality holds, and we are thus authorized to write $\frac{dE}{T_H}$ for $dS$ in (\ref{l*_2}).
-But, the member to the right in (\ref{l*_2}) results now given in terms of quantities which refer to the to the horizon alone.
+The matter has an entropy content $dS$ in some proper volume $dV_{prop} = A l$ and gives an energy contribution $dE$ to the horizon, which has a given temperature $T_H$.
+Now, if we use matter for which the limit $l = l^*$ can be reached, and we choose $l = l^*$, and if we furthermore assume that our choice of the thermodynamic parameters of matter is such that $l = l^*$ is the maximum value allowed for the matter to be absorbed in one bite by the given horizon, i.e. $l = \frac{1}{\pi T_H}$, we know that in (\ref{end}) the equality holds, and we are thus allowed to write $\frac{dE}{T_H}$ for $dS$ in (\ref{l*_2}).
+But, the member to the right in (\ref{l*_2}) is now given in terms of quantities which refer to the to the horizon alone.
 This suggests